developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/about/index.md

 ### New Features

-Multi-Session Support
+Multi-session Support

-Enterprise Browser supports multiple concurrent sessions with session-specific configurations:

-Tab Approach

-Shortcut approach

-For more information, see the Multi-Session Page (Link To be updated)
+Enterprise Browser now supports the ability to run multiple EB apps at the same time, each accessing different `Config.xml` files with different sets of configuration settings.

 Serial JavaScript API Support